k8s-school/demo-spark-monitoring/doc.md

 | 3️⃣  | Use `PodMonitor` or `ServiceMonitor` to scrape metrics |
 | 4️⃣  | Access Grafana and Prometheus via port-forward or SSH |
 | 5️⃣  | Troubleshoot with `curl` and `kubectl exec` |

----

-Let me know if you want this published in a repo or need help creating a Helm chart version!